godotengine/godot-docs/tutorials/3d/gi_probes.rst

 in real-time.
 Dynamic objects that move within one of these probes will also receive indirect lighting from the scene automatically.

-Just like with ReflectionProbe, GIProbes can be blended (in a bit more limited way), so it is possible to provide full real-time lighting for a stage without having to resort to lightmaps.
+Just like with ReflectionProbe, GIProbe can be blended (in a bit more limited way), so it is possible to provide full real-time lighting for a stage without having to resort to lightmaps.

-The main downside of GIProbes are:
+The main downsides of GIProbe are:

 - A small amount of light leaking can occur if the level is not carefully designed.
 This must be artist-tweaked.
 - Performance requirements are higher than for lightmaps, so it may not run properly in low-end integrated GPUs (may need to reduce resolution).
 - Reflections are voxelized, so they don't look as sharp as with ReflectionProbe.
 However, in exchange they are volumetric, so any room size or shape works for them.
 Mixing them with Screen Space Reflection also works well.
 - They consume considerably more video memory than Reflection Probes, so they must be used by care in the right subdivision sizes.

-Setting Up
+Setting up
 ----------

 Just like a ReflectionProbe, simply set up the GIProbe by wrapping it around